Structure and Style: Year 1 Level A (part 1) – online writing course

 - student’s work marked;

-- IEW’s Structure & Style For Students Year 1 Level A folder and study material course book, which will be sent anywhere in New Zealand.
+- For NZ students: IEW’s Structure & Style For Students Year 1 Level A folder and study material course book, which will be sent anywhere in New Zealand.
 Please note that this book is not only used for this course, but also the two follow-up courses I offer – see ‘part 2‘ and ‘part 3‘.

 Does this course teach the NZ Curriculum?